aspnetzero/documents/doc/Development-Guide-Xamarin.md

     ask user for enabling internet.
 Finally *SplashActivity* directly routes to *MainActivity*.
 -   **MainActivity** This is the main startup Activity for the application.
-In this activity, platform specific intializations are done.
+In this activity, platform specific initializations are done.
 Unobserved and Unhandled exceptions handlers are registered here with *ExceptionHandler* class.
 Finally *MainActivity* routes to App class which is in the shared project.